-We’re still waiting for a Wizards Unite release date or beta apk info.
-Until then, we’re covering what we know about Wizards Unite Gameplay from those amazing images we got earlier this month through Pottermore and the official WU website.
+We’ve been covering what we know about Wizards Unite Gameplay since we first got a look at those amazing images earlier this month released through Pottermore and the official WU website.
 We’ve done our best to break the information down by categories in order to review it in more detail.

 After writing about the three Wizarding Professions we’ll get to choose from, we felt it was time to go into each of them and see what they’re all about.

 You can read all about Aurors here.
 And today we’ll delve into an amazing one:

 A Magizoologist is a person who studies magical creatures (a field known as magizoology); another, less popular name for this profession is wizarding naturalists.

 Not all Magizoologists work in the same way.
 Some are very hands-on and do their best to contain and protect fantastic beasts.
 Others, on the other hand, take on the role of observer and limit their work to studying those creatures.

 And some even work for the Ministry, making sure beasts are properly taken care of, that the correct measures are taken in order to protect the Statute of Secrecy, and that no one is secretly hoarding toads and eggs to make their own basilisks.

 In the Harry Potter series we never properly met a Magizoologist.
 We heard of Professor Kettleburn, who was the Care of Magical Creatures at Hogwarts for many years.
 We never did get to meet him in the books.
 Once he retired, Rubeus Hagrid took over his teaching duties.